|

 buses.
 Here you can see the pleasing livery and substantial bumper that was added by this conservative owner.
 I am sure

 that the new towing eye was never necessary.
-This vehicle is currently stored in driveable condition and owned by Blue
+This vehicle was stored for many years in a driveable condition and owned by Blue

 Triangle.